light-magician/capsule/README.md

 ---

-## Security posture

-> _Placeholder — you said you’ll add the “can & can’t do” details later (limitations + integrity model)._

----

 ## Roadmap

 1. Phase 1: **Kernel Monitoring** - CURRENTLY IMPLEMENTING

-- kernel tracing of:
-  - Process execution: When programs start, spawn helpers, or change their powers.
-  - Network: All communication over the network—who talks to whom.
-  - File I/O: Reading, writing, creating, deleting, or moving files and folders.
-  - Credentials: Changes to “who you are” from the OS’s point of view.
-  - Memory/code: How a program maps and protects its memory—especially risky combos.
-  - IPC orchestration: How programs talk to each other on the same machine.
-  - Device access: Touching special hardware or virtual devices under /dev.
-  - System configuration: Attempts to reshape the system’s view of files or bootstrapping.
-  - Containers & cgroups: Entering/leaving sandboxes and changing resource limits.
-  - Signals: Software “interrupts” used to control processes.

 - human-readable summary of actions streamed to userspace in real time
 - detailed logging stored in log files

 2. Phase 2: **Queryability / Summary Rollup / Static Security / Risk Assessment** — FUTURE